noinoiexists/recu/README.md

 ### Writing Guidelines

 - Make sure to read the [guidelines](https://recu.blog/publish/) on the website before submitting
-- Do not use any plugin-specific code in the markdown as they will not be rendered
+- Do not use any Obsidian-specific code (such as wikilinks, dataview, etc.) in the markdown as they will not be rendered
+- Using the full website url is preferred while creating links.
+However, if you wish to link posts within the repo locally, do not use the `.md`.
+For example, to link to post-1.md, use `[](post-1)`.
+- HTML is supported

+### LICENCE
+ This repository is licenced under the Creative Commons Attribution 4.0 International Public Licence.
+You can read more about it in the [LICENCE](https://github.com/noinoiexists/recu/blob/main/LICENCE.md) file.
+ You are free to use any content of Recu anywhere, while making sure to credit the author and provide a link.